neuqs0035/python-password-generator/README.md

 # python-password-generator
-🔐 Python Script for Generating Passwords based on Length 🚀
+a simple python program to generate passwords based on the length given